Home

 Now I get to do something most writers never get: a second chance to reach the readers who might actually appreciate what I was trying to do back when Halo first appeared on drugstore spinner racks.

 The difference between now and 1987?
-This time I know who I’m writing for–people who love reading and who value discovery over marketing budgets, who understand that sometimes the best stories are the ones that almost got away.
+This time I know who I’m writing for–people who love reading over scrolling and who value discovery over marketing budgets, who understand that sometimes the best stories are the ones that almost got away.

 The Bottom Line